Tin Machine Live: Oy Vey, Baby: Overview

 Tin Machine, composed of English singer-songwriter David Bowie, American guitarist Reeves Gabrels and American brothers Tony Fox and Hunt Sales on bass and drums, respectively, supported Tin Machine II with a seven-month tour called the It's My Life Tour, which started in October 1991 and ran through February 1992.
 Reviews for the shows were mixed, with some complaining over the lack of Bowie's older hits.
 The setlist for the tour included most of Tin Machine and all of Tin Machine II, with covers including the Pixies' "Debaser", Neil Young's "I've Been Waiting for You" and the Moody Blues' "Go Now".

 Tin Machine Live: Oy Vey, Baby solely contains tracks from the band's two records, including an eight-minute rendition of the Hunt Sales-sung "Stateside" and a twelve-minute version of "Heaven's in Here".
-The album was recorded at five different venues.
+The album was recorded at five venues.
 According to biographer Nicholas Pegg, "I Can't Read" was taped on 20 November 1991 at the Orpheum Theatre in Boston; "Stateside" and "Heaven's in Here" were recorded at the Academy in New York City in late November; "Amazing" and "You Belong in Rock n' Roll" followed on 7 December at the Riviera in Chicago; "If There Is Something" and "Goodbye Mr. Ed" followed in February 1992 at NHK Hall in Tokyo; "Under the God" was taped the same month at Kouseinenkin Kaikan in Sapporo.
 The album's mix was overseen by Gabrels and tour engineer Max Bisgrove.

 The title, suggested by Hunt Sales, was intended as a pun on U2's 1991 album Achtung Baby.
 Plans for a second live album (reportedly titled Use Your Wallet, another Sales pun, this time on Guns N' Roses 1991 albums Use Your Illusion I and II) were shelved.
 Gabrels later stated that the title was "a play on the fact that there are no original ideas".
 Both the title and cover artwork were panned by reviewers.
 Tin Machine Live: Oy Vey, Baby was released through London Records on 27 July 1992 on different LP and CD formats, with the catalogue numbers 828 3281 and 828 3282, respectively.
 It became the first album Bowie released since his 1967 self-titled album to fail to chart in the UK; it also didn't chart in the US.
-Following its release, Tin Machine disbanded and Bowie quickly resumed his solo career with Black Tie White Noise (1993).
+Following its release, Tin Machine disbanded and Bowie resumed his solo career with Black Tie White Noise (1993).